-If you’re thinking of adding overhead garage storage down the road, you need to be careful not to overload the structure of your house.
-The last thing you want is to have your ladder come crashing down on your car in the middle of the night.
+Be careful not to overload the structure of your house.
+You don’t want your ladder to come crashing down on your car in the middle of the night.

-There’s a lot that’s written on ladder safety, but very little on actually storing your ladder once you’re done with it.
+People talk a lot about ladder safety but very little about storing your ladder once you’re done with it.

-Ladders can be stored either vertically or horizontally.
-There’s no real difference according to several manufacturers.
-However, there are a couple of things that you shouldn’t do when storing your ladder:
+According to several manufacturers, there are a couple of things that you should never do when storing your ladder:

 - Don’t store your ladder outside in direct sunlight